-Assistant Professor LoSasso (Director); Professor Ross; Assistant Professor Ridley; Instructor Hemmel (Co-director), and guest lecturers\
+Professor Stoelting (Director); Associate Professor Ross; Assistant Professors Gunn, Ridley; Lecturer Freeman (Co-director), and guest lecturers\

-The graduate of this program will be qualified to administer all phases of inhalation therapy using various techniques and procedures.
-This includes oxygen and mixed gas therapy, aerosol therapy, positive pressure and continuous ventilation therapy, resuscitation, and pulmonary rehabilitation.
-The graduate will also be instructed in various monitoring techniques which includes blood-gas studies and pulmonary function studies; and maintenance and cleaning of Inhalation Therapy equipment.
+The graduate of this program will be qualified to administer oxygen and/or other gases and aerosols, using various techniques, resuscitate, and maintain and clean equipment used in inhalation therapy.
 He will have the knowledge pertaining to the administration and organization of such a department and its function as a part of the patient-care team, and an understanding of the physiology and pathology involved in various disease processes, therefore enabling him to know what he should observe during the period the patient is receiving any type of inhalation therapy.